eubr-bigsea/comps-hdfs/README.md

-## How to edit or rebuild the Integration
+## How to edit, rebuild and add the Integration in your Local Maven repository:

 If you want to change or develop something in the HDFS's connector you could use the ["pom.xml"](https://github.com/eubr-bigsea/compss-HDFS/tree/master/HDFS_Integration/pom.xml) (Maven) provided in this repository to build a new jar: